ethancarlsson/openapi-to-hurl/README.md

     - [x] Setup CI/CD for benchmarking
     - [x] Setup CI/CD for changelog and versioning
 - [ ] Refactor
-    - [ ] Create an intermediate type (a "HttpOperation"?) that is independent of both openapi and hurl, then move it to it's own module.
+    - [ ] Figure out what needs to be refactored in order to make a tool that does the reverse of this tool, builds docs from hurl files.